 Symptoms of Pelvic Venous Insufficiency

 -Pain is worse at the end of the day

 - Family history of varicose veins

 - Hormonal influences

 - Retroverted uterus

 - Multiple pregnancies

 Treatment of Pelvic Venous Insufficiency

-- Patients require initial evaluation from their ob/gyn provider to evaluate for alternate sources of pelvic pain or hormonal treatment options.
+- Patients require an initial evaluation from their OB/GYN provider to evaluate for alternate sources of pelvic pain or hormonal treatment options.

-- Premier Vein offers minimally invasive treatment of the diseased pelvic veins utilizing a small catheter to “plug” or “occlude” the veins in a process called transcatheter embolization.
+- Premier Vein of Alaska offers minimally invasive treatment of the diseased pelvic veins utilizing a small catheter to “plug” or “occlude” the veins in a process called transcatheter embolization.